 A Resource for Financial Sustainability

-Equity positions held by Investure for Dickinson include firms engaged in the fossil energy sector (4.4% of the total fund), defense related industries (0.8%) and renewable energy (4.5%).
+Equity positions held by Investure for Dickinson include firms engaged in the fossil energy sector (4.4% of the total fund) and renewable energy (4.5% of the total fund).
 Adding the latter to our investments in the Sustainability Series brings our total position in renewable energy and other investments that support sustainability to 5.5%.
-Members of the Dickinson community have raised questions about our investments in the fossil energy and defense sectors.
+Members of the Dickinson community have raised questions about our investments in fossil energy.
 They are topics of active discussion on campus.

 HOW ARE EQUITIES ARE IDENTIFIED AS FOSSIL OR RENEWABLE ENERGY?

 A portion of our endowment is reserved to support sustainability-related activities.
 Specifically, $7.8 million is dedicated to support the Walter E. Beach Chairs in Sustainability, currently held by Professor Candie Wilderman and Professor Ash Nichols.
 In addition, a reserve of $2.4 million endows a faculty position on environmental health in the environmental studies department and the Sustainability Education Fund.
 The latter fund is used to make grants to Dickinson faculty in support of curriculum development, professional development and student-faculty research projects that advance sustainability learning.